bzyto/pico_snake/README.md

 You could also connect the button to RUN (Pin 30).

-To run the code simply save snake.py and functions.py on your Pico (probably using ThonnyIDE).
-If you want to run the code without connecting pico to your computer rename snake.py to main.py.
-However, be aware that Pico only handles a certain voltage and you cannot, for example, connect 9V battery to the microcontroller.
+To run the code simply save main.py and functions.py on your Pico (probably using ThonnyIDE).
+Be aware that Pico only handles a certain voltage and you cannot, for example, connect 9V battery to the microcontroller.

 I am looking to optimize the joystick input and a clean way to restart the game.
 If you have any ideas let me know.
 There are also some issues with selfeat function.
 You can set your own render time, I found 0.2 seconds is good enough for a decent gameplay.